-Call for Proposals in a Joint NSF-BSF Program in Physics
+Call for Proposals in a Joint NSF-BSF Program in Mathematical Sciences

-The U.S.-Israel Binational Science Foundation (BSF) is accepting applications in a joint funding program in Physics in the Directorate for Mathematical & Physical Sciences of the U.S. National Science Foundation (NSF).
+The U.S.-Israel Binational Science Foundation (BSF) is accepting applications in a joint funding program in Mathematics, with the Division of Mathematical Sciences (DMS) of the U.S. National Science Foundation (NSF).